✅ SOFA-2 Score (2025 Update‼️): Modern Sequential Organ Failure Assessment for ICU

 The hemostasis system retains platelet count as its primary variable but with refined thresholds that sharpen discrimination across the middle severity range.

 These updated cutoffs better correlate with bleeding risk states and consumptive coagulopathies such as disseminated intravascular coagulation.
-The tighter gradations in the 50-150 range capture clinically meaningful differences in hemostatic reserve and transfusion requirements.
+The tighter gradations in the mid-range capture clinically meaningful differences in hemostatic reserve and transfusion requirements.

 💡 Clinical Pearl: Hemostasis scores often change more rapidly than other organ systems in conditions like sepsis-associated coagulopathy or massive transfusion scenarios.
 Frequent reassessment (every 6-12 hours during acute phases) may be warranted.